-Cluster Domain The cluster domain for the ASM instance.
+The cluster domain for the Service Mesh instance.
 Default value: cluster.local.
 You can add only Kubernetes clusters that share the same cluster domain with the ASM instance to the ASM instance.Note

 Click Activate now in the Illustrate column on the right of Dependency Check.
 On the page that appears, select ASM (Pay-as-you-go) Terms of Service and click Activate Now.
 Return to the Create Service Mesh page and click Check again for ASM service activation check.
 Pass is displayed in the State column.

-- Click Create Service Mesh.
-Note It takes about 2 to 3 minutes to create an ASM instance.
+It takes about 2 to 3 minutes to create an ASM instance.

 By default, the system creates five namespaces for a new ASM instance.
 Only the istio-system and default namespaces can be viewed in the ASM console.
-You can use the kubectl client to query and manage all namespaces, including istio-system, kube-node-lease, kube-public, kube-system, and default.
+You can use kubectl to query and manage all namespaces, including istio-system, kube-node-lease, kube-public, kube-system, and default.